-According to the above procedure the 241 answers of different patients in The Netherlands where condensed in the subprogram editing Gestalten to 23 linguistic gestalten and to summaries of them.
+6. THE HOLISTIC REPRESENTATION OF VERBAL DATA IN THE GESTALTEN-TREE where condensed in the subprogram editing Gestalten is to 23 linguistic gestalten and to summaries of them.
 These again are used to form hypergestalten - according to the same rules of gestalt-building: when all text groups have been processed in this way, a set of summaries (selective representations) of text groups will be available to which the cluster analysis is again applied.
 The summaries of gestalten form text groups on the next higher level.
-For instance our selective representation about interference_with_nature was combined with six other summaries of linguistic gestalten to the hypergestalt problem_future (see fig. 12).
+For instance our selective representation of interference\with\nature was combined with six other summaries of linguistic gestalten to the hypergestalt problem\future (see figure 12).